jeongwoopark0514/GGSE-Wiki/index.md

 While lots of companies are adopting agile methodology, globalisation is also taking place in the IT industry.
 Tight budgets, limited resources, and time constraints have motivated many companies to explore global sourcing (Šmite et al., 2010).
 As a result, companies could gain more benefits, but also need to face new problems related to communication, coordination, collaboration, etc.

-Unfortunately, there is no fixed agile method to apply to distributed setting as of yet due to compatibility issues (Šmite et al., 2010).
+Unfortunately, there is no fixed agile method to apply to the distributed setting as of yet due to compatibility issues (Šmite et al., 2010).
 We can still learn from additional tips suggested by (Phalnikar et al., 2009).

 1. Document appropriately whenever necessary.
 2. Customer Proxy should interact and communicate well with both technical and business project members.